silverstripe/silverstripe-framework/docs/en/reference/site-reports.md

 *  Pages with no content
 *  Pages edited in the last 2 weeks

-Modules may come with ther own additional reports.
+Modules may come with their own additional reports.

 ## Creating Custom Reports